marioponce/flatten/README.md

 # flatten
-This is just another scrip to flaten json dictionaries in python3
+This is just another scrip to flatten json dictionaries in python3

 ## Docker
 1. Building the image.